CelestialInteractive/SAC/README.md

 # [SAC](https://www.sicklecellresearch.london) Documentation

 SAC is a mobile app which allows sickle-cell patients to remotely record responses for academic researchers.
 SAC is proprietary software, however non-licensed code snippets can be viewed [here](https://gist.github.com/alexlaurence).
+Developed by Alexander Laurence, additional GUI design and QA testing by Melanie Koelbel.

 # Go to the [wiki](https://github.com/CelestialInteractive/SAC/wiki) for documentation.